cgrpa/SmartBillify/README.md

 ## 🤔 Thoughts

 It was a delightful weekend exercise!
-There's a lot of scope for improvement and adding more features.
+There's a lot of scope for improvement, bugs to fix and features to add.
 Any feedback or suggestions are welcome.

 # 🧾 SmartBillify